by Dr. Lawrence Wilson

 The following are suggestions that may make a birth much more pleasant, safer, faster and easier on the mother and child.
 Not everyone will agree on these, but they are intended as suggestions for midwives, physicians and birthing clinics and centers.

-1. Bring your husband or an advocate with you to the birth.
+Bring your husband or at least one other responsible adult with you to the birth.
 This is very important today.
 Too many things can go wrong at hospitals, in particular, but anywhere.
-So if your husband will attend the birth and check everything the doctor or midwife does, that is great.

 Your advocate should review your chart frequently, ask a lot of questions, and not accept just short answers if he or she feels more clarification is needed.

-3. Have as little anesthesia as possible.
+Have as little anesthesia as possible.
 Stay away from general anesthesia.
 Often, anesthesia is used indiscriminately today.
 Some mothers are in terrible shape and may require it.
-However, it is usually not needed in those mothers who have followed a nutritional balancing program for at least 6 months during their pregnancy.
-Preferably, a mother should start the program a year or more before pregnancy.
+However, it is often not needed if the mother has followed a development program for at least 1-3 years before their pregnancy.
+If the baby is large, it may be needed.

 The problems with anesthesia are: